NICHOLAS85/dynamic-wall/README.md

 # Dynamic wall

-Various edits to the dynamic wallpaper scripts from [Raitaro](https://gitlab.com/RaitaroH/dynamic-wall) which was based on [/u/Electronicbrain work](https://www.reddit.com/r/unixporn/comments/a7mga5/plasma_a_clone_of_macos_mojaves_dynamic_wallpaper/).
-These edits integrate the script into KDE with systemd timers instead of using while do loops.
+Started as various edits to the dynamic wallpaper scripts from [Raitaro](https://gitlab.com/RaitaroH/dynamic-wall) which was based on [/u/Electronicbrain work](https://www.reddit.com/r/unixporn/comments/a7mga5/plasma_a_clone_of_macos_mojaves_dynamic_wallpaper/).
+These edits evolved into a complex script that integrate into a KDE with systemd timers instead of using while do loops.
 An additional script was also created to change the wallpaper when the computer wakes from suspension.
 Many new features have been added and can be seen below.

 #### Installation: